4d/docs/website/translated_docs/es/Tags/tags.md

 ---
 id: etiquetas
-title: Transformation tags
+title: Etiquetas de transformación
 ---

 4D provides a set of transformation tags which allow you to insert references to 4D variables or expressions, or to perform different types of processing within a source text, referred to as a "template".
 These tags are interpreted when the source text is executed and generate an output text.

 This principle is used in particular by the 4D Web server to build [web template pages](WebServer/templates.md).

-These tags are generally be inserted as HTML type comments (`<!--#Tag Contents-->`) but an [xml-compliant alternative syntax](#alternative-syntax-for-4dtext-4dhtml-4deval) is available for some of them.
+These tags are generally to be inserted as HTML type comments (`<!--#Tag Contents-->`) but an [xml-compliant alternative syntax](#alternative-syntax-for-4dtext-4dhtml-4deval) is available for some of them.

 It is possible to mix several types of tags.
 For example, the following HTML structure is entirely feasible: